hyphanet/website-old/README.md

 ## Setup for Deploying

-If you have not done so already, on Osprey set up clones of `website-official` and `fred-official`.
+If you have not done so already, on Osprey set up clones of `website` and `fred`.
 They are used by the deploy script to generate the new version of the website and determine the latest version of Freenet, respectively.

-    git clone git://github.com/freenet/website-official.git
+    git clone git://github.com/freenet/website.git
-    git clone git://github.com/freenet/fred-official.git
+    git clone git://github.com/freenet/fred.git

 Then clone the `scripts` repo, which contains the `deploy-website` script.

-    git://github.com/freenet/scripts.git
+    git clone git://github.com/freenet/scripts.git

-`deploy-website` will assume the `website-official`, `fred-official`, and `scripts` directories/repos are all in the same directory.
+`deploy-website` will assume the `website`, `fred`, and `scripts` directories/repos are all in the same directory.
 Run `deploy-website --help` for more information.

 ## Deploying

-From a machine other than Osprey push to the master branch of the website-official repository:
+From a machine other than Osprey push to the master branch of the website repository:

-    git push git@github.com:freenet/website-official.git master
+    git push git@github.com:freenet/website.git master

 On Osprey pull and deploy the updated version of the website:

     scripts/deploy-website -u

 The script will confirm version information and languages before deploying.